abhishekarya1/Hash-Define-myNotes/content/spring-boot/beans.md

 Spring always finds Beans and adds them to ApplicationContext/Proxy, the `@ComponentScan` must specify scope to scan for bean definitions otherwise it results in a compile-time error if a bean is autowired somewhere in our application code and not scanned under component scan.

-Multiple beans of the same type can exist but each bean in Spring context has a **unique name** (globally, and not only for its type).
+Multiple beans of the same type can exist but each bean in Spring context has a **unique name globally**, and not only for its type.
 If multiple bean of the same name exist, one overrides the other.
 Their unique name also helps us to identify them while autowiring.

 The default bean scope in Spring is **Singleton** (only one instance of a Spring bean having a specific name will be created and injected into the proxy).
 Multiple beans of the same type may exist but singleton property in Spring is based on their name (bean names have to be globally unique).